aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/style-guide.md

 - _Description_

-When variables are used in combination of a filter, `|` shall be enclosed by space
+When variables are used in combination with a filter, `|` shall be enclosed by space

 - _Example_